A.M. Med. Servs., P.C. v State Farm Mut. Ins. Co. (2020 NY Slip Op 50942(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Sharon Bourne-Clarke, J.), entered June 15, 2018.
-The order denied plaintiff’s motion for summary judgment and granted defendant’s cross motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Sharon Bourne-Clarke, J.), entered November 8, 2018.
+The order granted plaintiff’s motion for summary judgment and denied defendant’s cross motion for summary judgment dismissing the complaint.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court which denied plaintiff’s motion for summary judgment and granted defendant’s cross motion for summary judgment dismissing the complaint on the ground that plaintiff had failed to appear for duly scheduled examinations under oath.
+In this action by a provider to recover assigned first-party no-fault benefits, plaintiff moved for summary judgment.
+Defendant opposed the motion and cross-moved for summary judgment dismissing the complaint on the ground that the action is premature, as plaintiff had failed to respond to defendant’s timely requests for additional verification.

 ENTER: